 Bonaire Marine Park

-The Bonaire Marine Park is one of the best places to dive because it is loaded with beautiful corals, and thousands of fishes in all kinds.
+is one of the best places to dive because it is loaded with beautiful corals, and thousands of fishes in all kinds.
 To swim out from the southern part of the beach is the easier entry while the northern beach side has the more difficult access.
 However, the barrier reef is still easy to locate because of its excellent visibility and exposure underwater and the number of divers going forward to its direction.

 This place is a paradise for divers.
 Besides the beautiful ride along the trail, the landscapes, the color of the sea, the dives are very special, unforgettable and peaceful.
 The direct contact experience with its marine wildlife underwater is always a good show that only certified divers can truly delight seeing.
 If you visit this marine park you will also enjoy dozens of flamingos that gather here and wander along the coastal shore.
 Do not forget the sunscreen, water, snacks and Nitrox cylinders (for divers).

 The island and its infrastructure are truly designed for deep sea exploration on its excellent dive spots while the sea is calm.
 It is just a little bad to walk on since the beach is usually composed of stone, but still its marine life is abundant and worth the dive.
 It is worth exploring thin longest circuit and stop at each point to photograph and create wonderful memories.